What is Nursing Home Abuse and Neglect?

 It Could Happen to You or Your Loved Ones

 In just a two year span, 1 in 3 nursing homes in the United States violated federal standards enacted to protect nursing home residents.
 Unfortunately, Kansas City is no exception.
 During the same time period, 1 in 10 nursing homes received citations for causing elderly residents serious injury or death.
 A recent study investigated nursing home abuse and neglect rates by interviewing 2,000 nursing home residents.
 An alarming 44% of those interviewed reported physical abuse directed towards themselves or other residents.
 Even more startling, 95% of those interviewed reported neglect at the nursing home they resided in.
 In the year prior to the study, over 50% of the nursing home staff admitted to mistreating (physical violence, mental abuse, neglect) older patients.
 Two thirds of the incidents involved neglect.

 Another survey of certified nursing assistants (CNA) found that 17% had pushed, grabbed, or shoved a nursing home resident.
 51% reported they had yelled at a resident and 23% had insulted or sworn at a resident.
 Both studies rely on self reporting; actual abuse rates are likely much higher.

 Nursing home abuse isn’t isolated to just certain parts of the country or cheap facilities.
-Nursing home abuse and neglect happens everywhere, including Kansas City, Missouri and Kansas City, Kansas.
+Nursing home abuse and neglect happens everywhere, including Kansas City.
 Our nursing home abuse attorneys are frequently surprised by the reports of neglect and abuse from residents of expensive and highly rated nursing homes.
 It only takes one bad employee for abuse or neglect to occur at a nursing home.